 Also known as ‘Halong Bay on land’, Ninh Binh is a serene rural area which offers spectacular scenery such as rice fields and limestone mountains.
 There are plenty of places to explore such as the caves of Cuc Phuong and mountainside temples.
 Hang Mua mountain is magnificent for trekking and you can go on boat rides along the Tam Coc river.

-Phu Quoc is a peaceful island which is typical for family holidays.
+Phu Quoc is a peaceful island that is typical for family holidays.
 It’s home to numerous resorts and its appeal lies in its crystal waters and white, sandy beaches.
-Around the island you can go fishing and snorkelling.
-You can visit a pearl farm and an infamous coconut prison where captured Viet Cong were held.
+Around the island, you can go fishing and snorkeling.
+You can visit a pearl farm and an infamous coconut prison where captured Viet Cong was held.

 Health and Safety Issues for Children Traveling to Vietnam